Guoting-Ding/two-dog-shepherding/README.md

 ## Changelog
 - [data_conversion.py](diffusion_policy/scripts/data_conversion.py): A script for converting data to the .zarr format for training
 - [env.bash](env.bash): A script to install the necessary packages
+- [README.md](README.md): This readme file.
+Modified to document this project

 Below is the original README